• Skip to primary navigation

 • Book Related Activities

-You are here: Home / Concepts / Science / Marshmallow Science Experiment-Color Change
+You are here: Home / Concepts / Science / Rainbow Marshmallow Science Experiment

 I mentioned in our first marshmallow science experiment that we didn’t sort the marshmallows by color before adding them to the different liquids.
-At the end of that experiment the kids noticed that the water looked different, so we decided to try one more marshmallow science experiment.
-We investigated what happens to water after colored marshmallows are dissolved in it.
+At the end of that experiment the kids noticed that the water looked different, so we decided to try one more marshmallow science experiment during our marshmallow theme activities.
+In this rainbow marshmallow science experiment we investigated what happens to water after colored marshmallows are dissolved in it.

 See it in Action